AppsClub-ENSAA/Development-Cell/githubCourse/session2/courseContent.md

 -> Talk about conflicts that might happen while collaborating and what are the best practices : git pull, pull request -> challenge4 : Duo challenge

+-> Talk about forking
+->challenge5: fork some known repo

 -> There's time ? talk about github interface